ngtquynh/PhoneAuthentication/README.md

 ## Introduction:

 In this project, I built an authentication system for user to input phone and for the full-stack system to verify the access code.
+Here I use React.js to create the UI where user can input either a 10-digit phone number or a the 6-digit access code.
+To process the inputs, I use Express.js for two purposes: storing both inputs and veryfing the correct access code associated with the phone number.

 ## Approach: